8 Easy Russian Books to Upgrade Your Reading Skills

 Perhaps best of all, the language this book uses is simplified from older versions of Baba Yaga stories that use more antiquated terms.
 This will make it easier for you to read and help ensure that the words you’re learning are worth learning.

-“First Reader in Russian” is a “reader,” which is a book designed to help students practice reading.
+“First Reader in Russian: Everyday Life Experiences of Young Russian People” is a reader, which is a book designed to help students practice reading.
 This is a great tool for very early beginners since the text is relatively simple.

 This volume contains folktales recorded by Alexander Afanasyev in the mid-1800s, so you’ll get some culture mixed in with your language education.
-Like Baba Yaga?
-She makes an appearance in this volume along with other classic figures and stories.
+Like Baba Yaga who makes an appearance in this volume along with other classic figures and stories.

 The book contains 25 short stories designed for Russian learners.
 They include helpful examples of different grammar features.
 There are even dialogues to help you improve your conversation skills.

-“How the Fox Got His Color: Bilingual Russian” is intended for children, but it’s also a great read for beginning Russian students.
+“How the Fox Got His Color: Bilingual Russian-English” is intended for children, but it’s also a great read for beginning Russian students.

 Since it’s for children, the vocabulary is relatively simple.
 To make the book even easier, though, each page contains the English text along with the Russian text.
 This makes it a convenient and easy tool for beginning Russian students.